Sámi media: Skolt Sámi

 To date, the world's only quarterly printed in the Skolt Sámi language was Sääʹmođđâz (The Skolt News).
 It was published four times a year, with its first issue being printed in Finland in 1978 by editor-in-chief Satu Mosnikoff and several reporters and assistants.
 Sääʹmođđâz was distributed to every Skolt household and the members of the Skolt Supporters' Association as one way of disseminating the recently (1972) created orthography for the language.
 In addition, it was an important method of maintaining a sense of community in spite of the great distances between the three main Finnish Skolt communities of Sevettijärvi, Keväjärvi, and Nellim.
 The magazine had birth announcements, obituaries, wedding announcements, short stories written and illustrated by schoolchildren, news articles, official government and church announcements, and general interest stories.
 Each issue also had numerous photographs of the Skolt community.
 In spite of reaching the entire Skolt community residing in Finland, the last issue of Sääʹmođđâz was published in 1986 due to the difficulty of finding funding, a lack of reporters and the editor-in-chief being tired of publishing the magazine by herself.

 Southern Sámi

 Like so many of the early Sámi publications, the Southern Sámi also have their own multilingual church quarterly called Daerpies Dierie.
 This publication was founded in 1997 by its current editor-in-chief Bierna Bientie.
 Articles are published in Swedish, Norwegian or Southern Sámi.
-The articles cover a wide range of topics, from Sami church life to more general news about the Sámi community.
+The articles cover a wide range of topics, from Sámi church life to more general news about the Sámi community.

-Additionally, the Snåsa, Norway, newspaper Snåsningen carries a few articles in Southern Sámi each month.
+Additionally, the newspaper Snåsningen (from Snåsa Municipality) carries a few articles in Southern Sámi each month.